 What is ransomware?

 Ransomware is a malware that, after being installed, encrypts the files on your machine or blocks your system.
 Then, just as in a hijack, a ransom is required, hence the name ransomware, so that the files are returned or the system released.

-How ransomware works
+How ransomware attack works

 When the encryption process ends, a screen appears saying the device has been infected and that a ransom needs to be paid or the files will be deleted within hours.

 The worst news is that we are all potential victims, as ransomware can hit Windows, Mac, Linux, iOS and Android.